cerner/terra-core/packages/terra-hookshot/docs/README.md

 # Terra Hookshot

-The Terra Hookshot componenet positions content according to a targeted attachment, ensuring they stay connected.
+The Terra Hookshot component positions content according to a targeted attachment, ensuring they stay connected.

 ## Getting Started